dockstore/dockstore-ui/app/docs/getting-started.md

-# Document
+# Getting Started

-Vincent, is this a good place for markdown docs?
+This is the getting started guide.